-The FMoH target is to identify and equip up to seven laboratories across the states to achieve “zonal coverage” to all states and achieve 600 tests per day.
-Currently an average of 550 tests are processed per day.
-The COVID-19 laboratory network currently has four functioning laboratories: The National Public Health Laboratory (NPHL) in Khartoum, the Red Sea Central Laboratory, Blue Nile Institute in El Gezira and the Darfur Centre for Communicable and Non-communicable Diseases in Nyala (South Darfur).
-The lab in South Darfur is the first laboratory with the capacity to test COVID-19 in Darfur.
+The COVID-19 laboratory network has four functioning laboratories: the National Public Health Laboratory (NPHL) in Khartoum, the Red Sea Central Laboratory, the Blue Nile Institute in El Gezira and the Darfur Centre for Communicable and Non-communicable Diseases in Nyala (South Darfur)—which is the first laboratory with the capacity to test COVID-19 in Darfur.

 Testing capacity has increased significantly since the first case was declared in March—however, overall capacity remains low.
 This limits the ability of health sector partners to estimate the extent of latent and asymptomatic cases.